-Since coming to office in 1998, the Beattie Government has sought to resolve this long outstanding issue and deliver some overdue justice to the traditional owners of this land.
-In the period May to July 2002, the Queensland Aboriginal and Torres Strait Islander Legal Services Secretariat (QAILSS) visited more than 100 locations providing information on the Government's offer to Indigenous people and gauging the level of in-principle support for the offer.
-It would never have been possible to consult with every affected individual and the Government has accepted the QAILSS report of a 96% acceptance rate from persons who have responded to the QAILSS survey of potential claimants.
+Since coming to office in 1998, the Beattie Government has sought to resolve this long outstanding issue and deliver some overdue justice to the Traditional Owners of this land.
+In the period May to July 2002, the Queensland Aboriginal and Torres Strait Islander Legal Services Secretariat (QAILSS) visited more than 100 locations providing information on the government's offer to Indigenous people and gauging the level of in-principle support for the offer.
+It would never have been possible to consult with every affected individual and the government accepted the QAILSS report of a 96 per cent acceptance rate from persons who responded to the QAILSS survey of potential claimants.